-Adobe Ireland is part of the Adobe group of companies sitting under our parent entity, Adobe Inc., which is an American publicly-traded company incorporated in Delaware, headquartered in San Jose, California, and listed on the Nasdaq Stock Exchange.
-In this statement, we refer to the Adobe group of companies globally as the "Adobe Group" and a company within the Adobe Group as an "Adobe Group Entity".
+Adobe Australia, a proprietary limited company incorporated and domiciled in Australia, is part of the Adobe group of companies sitting under the ultimate parent entity, Adobe Inc., which is an American publicly-traded company incorporated in Delaware, headquartered in San Jose, California, and listed on the Nasdaq Stock Exchange.
+Adobe Australia has a wholly owned subsidiary, Business Catalyst Systems Pty Ltd; however this subsidiary has no operations.
+In this Statement, we refer to the Adobe group of companies globally as the "Adobe Group" and a company within the Adobe Group as an "Adobe Group Entity".

-Adobe Inc. has become a leader in designing and developing exceptional digital experiences, transforming many industries, such as banking, healthcare, government and retail.
+Since the inception of our Australian operations in 1991, Adobe Australia (with its 600+ employees and ecosystem of partners who are official resellers and distributors of our products) has become a leader in designing and developing exceptional digital experiences, transforming many industries, such as banking, healthcare, government and retail.
 Our software and services include content creation, marketing, advertising, analytics and commerce.